 3. Have Proper Meals

 Having timely meals is as important as having the right ones.
 Don’t eat heavy food since it will increase your nausea.
-Avoid foods with strong flavors and restrict yourself to multiple tiny meals throughout the day.
+Avoid foods with strong flavours and restrict yourself to multiple tiny meals throughout the day.
 This helps in keeping a constant sugar level and reduce dizziness.